-The PREMIER: I note the objection.
-Thank you very much, Madam Speaker.
+The PREMIER: Thank you very much, Madam Speaker.

 Hon members of the Provincial Cabinet; the hon the Mayor of Cape Town, whose birthday it is today.
 Happy birthday Madam Mayor.
 [Applause.]
 I always love the fact that you are three weeks older than me.
 [Laughter.]